Solar Cells

 is a clean and virtually unlimited source of energy.
 I say “virtually unlimited” because the sun itself won’t last forever.
 But we won’t have to worry about that for the next few billion years.

-Since is a clean energy source which has been around for decades, one might wonder why its not used more.
+Since solar power is a clean energy source which has been around for decades, one might wonder why its not used more.
 The answer to this lies partially in the cost of producing solar panels, as well as in the efficiency of the solar panels.

-We are currently in the second generation of solar panel technology and verging on the third.
+We are currently in the second generation of solar panel and verging on the third.
 A lot has changed since the first generation.
 Solar panels a are becoming a viable source of clean energy.

 The solar cells of earlier times were relatively large and bulky compared to our current models.
 In view of the amount of energy and material required to produce them, and the amount of energy they actually produced, using was more costly than using fossil fuels.
 The only exception was in places where no fossil fuels were available, such as in space.